 Rape, murder of 8-year-old in Jammu and Kashmir gets murkier

-Details surrounding the slaying of Asifa Bano remain cloudy amid a strangely subdued response from local officials, amid claims that her community occupies land eyed by a 'rival' Hindu village
+Details surrounding the slaying of an eight-year-old girl from a nomadic Muslim community remain cloudy amid a strangely subdued response from local officials, amid claims that her community occupies land eyed by a 'rival' Hindu village

-Three weeks after eight-year-old Asifa Bano was found dead in Jammu and Kashmir’s Kathua district, details surrounding her murder have got murkier amid suggestions the incident is linked to a rival village and custodial land that her community occupies.
+Three weeks after an eight-year-old girl from a nomadic Muslim community was found dead in Jammu and Kashmir’s Kathua district, details surrounding her murder have got murkier amid suggestions the incident is linked to a rival village and custodial land that her community occupies.

-Bano, born in the nomadic Bakerwal community, had taken her horses to a pond about a mile downhill from her hill house when she went missing on January 10.
+Born in the nomadic Bakerwal community, the girl had taken her horses to a pond about a mile downhill from her hill house when she went missing on January 10.
 She was found dead a week later, a mile from her village, Risana.
-Bano’s family alleges the girl was abducted, raped and tortured before being killed.
+Her family alleges the girl was abducted, raped and tortured before being killed.

 Battle for custodial land